 The internal control system includes the Internal Control Committee and Compliance Committee, which are respectively chaired by the individuals in charge of the internal control and compliance, as well as offices including the Risk Management Office and Business Process Management Office.
 The committees and offices work together to ensure effective operations among subsidiaries and throughout the Inabata Group.

-The Internal Audit Office, which is independent of the executive bodies of the business divisions, supplements audits conducted by the audit & supervisory board and the independent auditor by carrying out internal audits to ensure sound and appropriate business operations of the Group.
+The Internal Audit Office, which is independent of the executive bodies of the business divisions, supplements business audits conducted by the audit & supervisory committee and accounting audits by the independent auditor by carrying out internal audits (business audits) to ensure sound and appropriate business operations of the Group.
 Inabata is enhancing Group governance by conducting internal audits that include its subsidiaries.

 To establish management practices that emphasize compliance, we have adopted the Inabata Declaration of Compliance and the Compliance Guidelines and have stated our commitment to compliance in the Inabata Group Sustainability Code of Conduct.
 Inabata considers its corporate activities shall be in full compliance not only with legal regulations but also with social norms.

 We also believe that carrying on the spirit of our founder – love (ai) and respect (kei) for people – is essential to fostering a corporate culture that emphasizes compliance.
 Hence, we strive to promulgate our Mission, Vision, and IK Values within the company.